-I am having trouble paying my debts because I have been affected by a disaster.
+I am having trouble paying my debts because I am experiencing financial difficulty.
 What should I do?

 What to do first

 Tell your creditor about your situation as soon as possible.
 A creditor is the person or organisation you owe money to.
 Ask the creditor to put a hold on your debts while you see a financial counsellor or get legal advice.
 You can try to change your repayment plans with the creditor by asking for more time to make payments or to pay back what you owe in instalments.
 Tell the creditor what you can afford to pay and how much time you think you need.
 A financial counsellor can help you with this.
 Financial counsellors provide free help for people with debt problems.

-If your creditor does not agree to the variation, you may complain to an external dispute resolution scheme.
-This will be either the Financial Ombudsman Service or the Credit and Investments Ombudsman.
+If your creditor does not agree to the variation, you may complain to an external dispute resolution scheme, the .
 They will look into the details of your situation, talk with your creditor and try to work out an agreement between you and the creditor.
 In some situations, AFCA may require your creditor to vary your contract.
 However, they will only require your creditor to vary your contract if you can prove that you will be able to repay your debt in full.
 You may also be asked to provide evidence that AFCA’s assistance will help you.

 A financial counsellor can help you work out how to pay back your debt, write up your budget and communicate with creditors.
 They can also give you names and numbers of other services that may be helpful, such as for family support or for support with gambling or personal problems.
-Contact Consumer Affairs Victoria (see “Where to get help” below).
+Contact the .

 What can the creditor do if I don’t pay the debt?